InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Introduction

 \section{Introduction}

-Automated theorem proving has been a challenging topic in artificial intelligence \citep{pfenning2004automated, zheng2021minif2f, wu2022autoformalization, polu2022formal} which requires complex reasoning and a deep understanding of math.
-AlphaProof\footnote{\url{https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/}} have demonstrated remarkable progress by achieving silver-medal performance on International Mathematical Olympiad problems using the LEAN 4 proof assistant, particularly excelling in number theory and algebra.
-AlphaProof's training regime, based on AlphaZero methodology \citep{silver2017mastering}, encompasses 100 million formal mathematics problems—a scale that significantly surpasses previous efforts \citep{polu2022formal, lample2022hypertree, xin2024deepseekproveradvancingtheoremproving, xin2024deepseekproverv15harnessingproofassistant}.
-Building on this advancement, our work leverages the Lean-workbook \citep{ying2024leanworkbooklargescalelean}, the largest open-source problem collection available, to conduct systematic expert iteration and analyze proving strategies at scale.
+Automated theorem proving has been a challenging topic in artificial intelligence \citep{pfenning2004automated, zheng2021minif2f, wu2022autoformalization, polu2022formal} which requires complex reasoning and a deep understanding of mathematics.
+AlphaProof\footnote{\url{https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/}} has demonstrated remarkable progress by achieving silver-medal performance on International Mathematical Olympiad problems using the LEAN 4 proof assistant, particularly excelling in number theory and algebra.
+The training regime of AlphaProof, based on the AlphaZero methodology \citep{silver2017mastering}, encompasses 100 million formal mathematics problems—a scale that significantly surpasses previous efforts \citep{polu2022formal, lample2022hypertree, xin2024deepseekproveradvancingtheoremproving, xin2024deepseekproverv15harnessingproofassistant}.

+Existing open-source methods typically train a language model on tuples of (proof state, next tactic), followed by best-first tree search to find proofs \citep{polu2020generative, polu2022formal, lample2022hypertree, yang2024leandojo, lin2024leanstarlearninginterleavethinking,wu2024leangithubcompilinggithublean}.
+The term "best-first" refers to relying on internal indicators from the prover model (e.g., the log-probability scores of generated tactics) to guide the search.
+An observation is that such indicators become unreliable when searching for deeper proofs, leading to performance degradation.
+Experimental results from previous studies \citep{wu2024leangithubcompilinggithublean} have shown that even when the prover model is trained on extensive formal language corpora, the ability to discover deeper proofs remains difficult to acquire.
+For example, although InternLM2-StepProver achieves 48.8\% on miniF2F-test, the longest proof it discovers contains only 8 tactics—a stark contrast to typical tree searches that require 100 to 1000 steps.

+Inspired by recent advances in informal mathematical reasoning \citep{lightman2023letsverifystepstep,xu2024chatglmmathimprovingmathproblemsolving}, our key insight is that the tree structure constructed during the search process is naturally suited for process supervision.
+The search trajectories inherently provide the data needed to train the supervision model—which we term the \emph{critic} model.
+Therefore, a prover-critic framework is built in which the critic model estimates the "value" of each state and decides which states to explore further.

-Our extensive experimentation, consuming over 20,000 CPU days, yielded several key insights into the challenge of automated theorem proving:
+Building on this framework, our work then leverages the Lean-workbook \citep{ying2024leanworkbooklargescalelean}, the largest open-source problem collection available, to conduct systematic expert iteration and analyze proving strategies at scale.
+We initiate \thiswork-critic by collecting roughly 8000 preference pairs from the search trajectories when InternLM2-StepProver is evaluated on its training sets.
+We then perform expert iteration on Lean-workbook.
+Our extensive experimentation, consuming over 20,000 CPU days, yielded several key contributions to the challenge of automated theorem proving: